What bumblebees look for in a nest site

 Nest sites vary between bumblebee species.
 Most of the commoner species prefer dry, dark cavities and nests can turn up in a variety of unexpected places.

 Some nest underground, in places such as abandoned rodent holes, under sheds and in compost heaps.
 Of those that nest above ground, some make nests in thick grass, while others make nests in bird boxes and in trees.
-For those that nest in bird boxes, you may often see 'swarms' of bees flying around the nest.
+For those that nest in bird boxes, you may often see 'swarms' of bees flying around the nest (see the video at the bottom of this page).
 This is perfectly normal, and these are male bees, which often fly around nests, waiting for queens to come out so that they can mate.
 Male bees cannot sting, so please don't be alarmed if you see this.

 When searching for a nest, the queen will investigate the environment using both sight and smell.
 When she finds a potentially suitable site she will investigate by going into the hole.
 If it proves unsuitable she will continue searching until she finds a nest site.
 The distinctive low-flying zig zag flight of a nest-site searching queen is seen in spring and is very distinctive.